 Indian Meterological Department makes use of climatological tables.
 Climatological table is a table of average temperature for a 30-year time band, that has maximum and minimum temperature averages for all 12 months of the year calculated by taking into consideration the timeband between the years considered.
 The timeband used by IMD-Bangalore is 1971-2000.
 Next scale, ranging from 1981 to 2010 is expected to be released by IMD, till which time the data will have to be tallied with the old scale.

 Will this timeband be relevant for today’s Bangalore?
 It may not be, say the sources in IMD.
 The landscape and green cover in Bengaluru saw much changes in the years, with the city expanding constantly, more and more areas being built up and more and more greenery making way for buildings and roads.

 How is temperature measured by IMD?

-The Bengaluru branch of Indian Meteorology Department was set up in 1867, 10 years after the Sepoy Mutiny.
+The Bengaluru branch of Indian Meteorology Department (IMD) was set up in 1867, 10 years after the Sepoy Mutiny.
 The weather data is recorded here with the internationally accepted standards and techniques, specified by the World Meteorological Organisation.

-Sources in Climatology section of IMD say that the temperature is recorded in 4 feet height, using a thermometer.
+Sources in Climatology section of IMD say that the temperature is recorded at 4 feet height, using a thermometer.
 The thermometer is placed in Stevenson’s screen.
 (Stevenson screen, as defined by Wikipedia, is a meteorological screen meant to shield instruments against precipitation and direct heat radiation from outside sources, while still allowing air to circulate freely around them.
 It forms part of a standard weather station.)